MicrosoftDocs/windows-ai-docs/docs/index.md

 ---
 author: serenaz
 title: Windows ML
-description: Integrate machine learning models into your Windows apps with Windows ML.
-The platform provides local, hardware-accelerated evaluation on Windows 10 devices. ms.author: sezhen ms.date: 03/07/2018 ms.topic: article
+description: Windows ML provides hardware-accelerated evaluation of trained machine learing models on Windows 10 devices.
+Learn how to use ML in your Windows apps and on your Windows 10 devices here. ms.author: sezhen ms.date: 03/07/2018 ms.topic: article